soylentgreen81/Engel_Fax_App/README.md

 4. [Used libraries](#used-libraries--icons)

 ## About
-A SMS sending Application for Android, which offers several means of communication
+A SMS application for Android, which offers several means of communication
 * Sending clear text sms (plain & simple & pretty boring)
 * Sending ascii art sms using a prefix.
 Three flavors available:
    * #A + Index -> static Ascii Art